Yatagarasu50469/SLADS/README.md

 **Note:** In order to use a trained model in a physical implementation, the files resultant from the training procedure must be located within './RESULTS/TRAIN/'.

-Prior to engaging the physical equipment run the program with the **impModel** variable enabled in the configuration file.
-All other testing and training flags within **Parameters: L0,** should be disabled.
-The program will then wait for a file: **LOCK** to be placed within the ./INPUT/IMP/ folder; which when it appears will trigger the program to read in any data saved into the same folder and produce a set of points (row number, and column positions in um) to physically scan, saved in a file: **UNLOCK**.
-The **LOCK** will then be automatically deleted.
-This signals the equipment that new scan positions have been output and that the program is then waiting for **LOCK** to re-appear.
-As with the training and testing datasets, it is expected that the data will follow  the format mentioned in the **TRAINING/TESTING PROCEDURE** section.
-When the termination criteria has been met it will produce a different file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.
-Note that a sampleInfo.txt must be placed in the implementation directory after the program has been initialized (python START.py), but prior to placement of the first LOCK file.
-The sampleInfo.txt should follow the format outlined in the CONFIGURATION section.
+1\.
+Prior to engaging the physical equipment, run the program with the **impModel** variable enabled in the configuration file.
+A custom implementation input directory, to use instead of the default: './INPUT/IMP/', may be specified with the **impInputDir** variable during configuration.
+All other testing and training flags within **Parameters: L0** should be disabled.

+2\.
+Initialize the program with 'python START.py' and place 'sampleInfo.txt' and 'channels.csv' (if not using a global 'channels.csv' file in the SLADS/DLADS root directory) into the implementation input directory.
+The 'sampleInfo.txt' and 'channels.csv' files should follow the format outlined in the CONFIGURATION section of the README documentation.

+3\.
+Place a blank file named **LOCK** into the implementation input directory to signal the program that the 'sampleInfo.txt' and 'channels.csv' files have been placed.

+2\.
+Creation of the **LOCK** file triggers the program to read in any data saved in the implementation input directory and produce a set of points (row number, and column positions in um) to physically scan.
+This data is saved in a file: **UNLOCK**.

+3\. **LOCK** will be automatically deleted to signal the equipment that **UNLOCK** now contains new measurement positions.

+4\.
+The program waits for **LOCK** to re-appear, which should be created after the requested data has been scanned into the implementation input directory.
+The data must follow the formatting specified in the TRAINING/TESTING PROCEDURE section of the README documentation.

+5\.
+When the termination criteria has been met, the program produces a file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.

 # FAQ
 ###  **I read through the README thoroughly, but I'm still getting an error, am confused about how a feature should work, or would like a feature/option added**